-LexisNexis uses the leading-edge search technologies pioneered in its Lexis Advance® service to help you comb through the billions of records in its database.
+LexisNexis uses the leading-edge search technologies pioneered in its Lexis® service to help you comb through the billions of records in its database.

 Any experienced investigator will likely tell you that public records data is often plagued with errors.
 From simple typos and misspellings to purposely misrepresented information, this “dirty” data can potentially unravel your case and stop an investigation in its tracks.

 LexisNexis developed a sophisticated system with advanced connecting, analysis and reporting capabilities.
 This technology can account for typographic errors and apply flags that warn of suspicious behavior, irregularities and “most likely” contact information.
 It can even seamlessly search for aliases.